change-hi/change-hi.github.io/morea/smart-data-collection/experience-smart-data-collection-installation.md

 <i class="fa-solid fa-globe fa-xl"></i> **Key Points**
 <hr/>

-* MANA’s web interface provides a terminal for the machine that the notebook runs on.
+* Koa’s web interface provides a terminal for the machine that the notebook runs on.
 * You can install and import new python libraries to support a notebook.
 </div>